The following is my perspective on owning a business, experiencing trauma, and bringing my failures to light.

 Over the past year, I have been on a very painful journey of confronting and healing from past trauma.
 Here are a few examples:

-- I was nearly kidnapped at 5 years old and resisted the would-be assailants from taking me and my 4-year-old brother.
+- I was nearly kidnapped at 5 years old and resisted the assailants in a busy piazza in Florence, Italy.

 - I was publicly humiliated in school settings (both in Italy and in the United States).

 - I observed and experienced violence in school, workplace, and in public places.

 - I experienced religious abuse — including brainwashing, indoctrination, hostility, and intimidation — from an organization whose members include the Duggar family of 19 Kids and Counting (read more about it here).

 - I worked in several jobs where my boss said I “didn’t fit” and was unjustly fired from 2 job roles.